One question we often field reads something like this:

 One benefit of the refining process is that undesirable free fatty acids, gums, and phosphatides are removed, eliminating undesired odors and imparting uniform color and consistency to the oil.
 The other is that the resulting oil is left virtually free of allergenic proteins, according to the Institute of Shortening and Edible Oils (ISEO).

 Great.
 So now we know what highly refined oils are and why they are exempted from labeling requirements.
 But are they safe for allergic individuals to consume?

 This is what FARE has to say about peanut oil:

 The FDA exempts highly refined peanut oil from being labeled as an allergen.
 Studies show that most individuals with peanut allergy can safely eat peanut oil (but not cold-pressed, expelled or extruded peanut oil – sometimes represented as gourmet oils).
 If you are allergic to peanuts, ask your doctor whether or not you should avoid peanut oil.

 This is prudent advice that should be applied to all highly refined oils derived from your allergens of concern… ask your doctor.

-We know from feedback we receive from our readers that many families coping with food allergies choose to avoid highly refined oils derived from their allergens of concern.
-Many do so at the advice of their physician, others do so simply to err on the side of safety.
+We know from the feedback we receive from our readers that many families coping with food allergies choose to avoid highly refined oils derived from their allergens of concern.
+Many do so at the advice of their physician, while others do so simply to err on the side of safety.

 - Food Allergen Labeling and Consumer Protection Act of 2004 (Public Law 108-282, Title II) — US Food and Drug Administration